 Cahokia Mounds is known for being the largest prehistoric Native American settlement north of Mexico.
 The site is home to 120 mounds including the 100-foot tall Monks Mound.

 The site is believed to have been occupied between the years 700AD and 1400AD.
 At its peak, in the year 1100AD, the site may have had 20,000 occupants.

-Today, the site is a UNESCO World Heritage site and the Interpretive Centre situated here tells the story of the people who built the area using artifacts, audio-visual presentations and dioramas.
+Today, it is a UNESCO World Heritage site and the Interpretive Center situated here tells the story of the people who built the area using artifacts, audio-visual presentations and dioramas.